dzeke/ColoradoRiverCoding/ModelMusings/README.md

 This numerical model is a structured Excel **spreadsheet**.
  * Rows represent the components of an interactive water budget for a combined Lake Powell-Lake Mead system.
 Interactive means the players enter some components (political/management decisions) of the water budget.
 The different types of components (cell fill) are:
    * Physical watershed data (Peach fill, blue text) such as inflows and reservoir evaporation,
-   * Political (player) decisions (Orange fill, white text) such as individual water consumption and conservation,
+   * Political (player) decisions (Orange fill, white text) such as:
+      * Individual water consumption and conservation,
+      * Add more parties or stakeholders,
+	  * Split existing reservoir storage among users,
+	  * Split future inflows among users,
+	  * Split the combined reservoir storage among reservoirs.
    * Calculations (Grey fill), and
    * Facilitation steps (White fill).
  * Columns represent years.
 Each year has a natural inflow to Lake Powell, Grand Canyon Tributary flow (between Lake Powell and Lake Mead), and Natural flow between Hoover Dam and the US-Mexico boarder.
 Results from the end of one year carry on to the beginning of the next year.